Carlisle

 Table Chart PROFILE FAQ

-Carlisle's residents are relatively healthy in comparison to broader Australia with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts
+Health outcomes in Carlisle are marginally below the national average with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

-Common health conditions among its general population are somewhat typical but higher than the national average for older cohorts.
-The rate of private health cover is very high at approximately 57% (about 4,453 people).
-Mental health issues and arthritis are the most common medical conditions in the area, affecting 9.7% and 6.7% of residents respectively.
-Approximately 70.4% of residents declare themselves completely clear of medical ailments, compared to 73.7% across Greater Perth.
-The area has 15.4% (about 1,207 people) of residents aged 65 and over, which is higher than the 14.2% in Greater Perth.
-Health outcomes among seniors present some challenges that require more attention than those of the broader population.
+Private health cover is very high in Carlisle, with approximately 57% of the total population (~4,453 people), compared to 59.0% across Greater Perth.
+Mental health issues and arthritis are the most common medical conditions in the area, affecting 9.7 and 6.7% of residents respectively.
+70.4% of residents declare themselves completely clear of medical ailments, compared to 71.9% across Greater Perth.
+Health outcomes among the working-age population are broadly typical.
+Carlisle has 15.8% of residents aged 65 and over (1,239 people).
+Health outcomes among seniors present some challenges but rank lower nationally than those of the broader population.

 Frequently Asked Questions - Health